 ✓ Ineffectiveness and politicization of bureaucracy

 In addition to the ineffective judicial system, the ineffectiveness and politicization of bureaucracy is a significant hurdle that exacerbates the crisis of governance in Pakistan.
 Ironically, the decline in the intellectual quality of professionals is indeed associated with the corrosion of institutional mechanisms of decision-making in bureaucracy.
 For instance, In the previous set-up of government, with the advent of weak chief ministers in Punjab and KP, all MNAs/MPAs have been offered to work as ‘chief ministers’ of their own jurisdiction leading to confusion, push and pull for postings and transfers and issues of bureaucrats, where interests clash.
-Therefore, the efficiency, transparency and competency of bureaucracy in Pakistan have been affected; consequently, it pushed the country into the vortex of bad governance.
+Therefore, the efficiency, transparency, and competency of the bureaucracy in Pakistan have been affected; consequently, it has pushed the country into the vortex of bad governance.

 What are the impacts of bad governance in Pakistan?